Advantages and Disadvantages of Telemedicine

 The Melting Pot of Telemedicine Benefits

 Another critical advantage incorporates cost savings.
-Telemedicine cuts travel time and associated expenses, minimizes hospital stays, and decreases the financial burden on the healthcare system.
+Telehealth cuts travel time and associated expenses, minimizes hospital stays, and decreases the financial burden on the healthcare system.
 Telehealth, synonymous with telemedicine, leads to insurance savings for healthcare providers due to decreased overhead costs and increased efficiency.

-The Nitty-Gritty of Telemedicine Disadvantages
+The Nitty-Gritty of Telehealth Disadvantages

 Traversing the Path Ahead